Skip to main content

 Example

-// TEN provides a system contract that returns the precise timestamp of the calling transaction
+// TEN provides a system contract that returns the precise timestamp in milliseconds of the calling transaction

 interface ITimestamp {